muhammad-zulfikar/adblock_magisk/README.md

 ## Features

 - Blocks ads across all apps and browsers
-- No need to configure each app separately
 - Lightweight and efficient

 ## Usage